Snow Day Activities for Kids: 50 Fun Things to Do

 My first attempt proved far more fun making them than appreciating the end result.
 The ones in this picture did not actually freeze solid because temperatures did not get cold enough while we were doing all of these snow activities.
 In case where you live does not naturally support this or you want to do it other than in deepest winter, just pop them in the freezer overnight to get the same effect.
 The basic idea is to fill balloons with water, add some food colouring, then leave them out to freeze.
 Once frozen, carefully remove the balloons to reveal each lovely ice globe.

-My boys really enjoyed making them as part of our snow day activities, though finding the right place to put them so they had freeze properly meant spending half an hour indoors to warm up while still doing something snow related before we put them outside again.
+My boys really enjoyed making them as part of our snow day activities, though finding the right place to put them so they would freeze properly meant spending half an hour indoors to warm up while still doing something snow related before we put them outside again.
 We kept an eye on them over the next few days, watching them melt gradually as temperatures fluctuated which became its own science observation exercise tracking deterioration rates.

 Variation Ice Bowls